Please use the quick links below to navigate to a specific topic:

 Daily operations at an airport are divided into two groups: airside operations and landside operations.
 This webpage concentrates on airside operations, meaning airport operations that take place within the airport security fence and on the airfield.

-O’Hare International Airport (O’Hare) has eight runways which are listed below.
-The runway numbers are magnetic compass headings an aircraft landing or taking off would use, so a runway numbered 9-27 faces east to west (compass heading of 90° and 270°).
+O’Hare International Airport (O’Hare) has seven runways which are listed below.
+The runway numbers are magnetic compass headings that an aircraft landing or taking off would use, so a runway numbered 9-27 faces east to west (compass heading of 90° and 270°).

 Click here to see an exhibit depicting annual aircraft operations at O’Hare.